cechandler/cechandler.github.io/research/tools/index.md

 <img src="{{ site.baseurl }}/assets/img/granular-synthesis.png" class="img-fluid" alt="Screenshot of Granular Synth">

-Granular synthesis is a powerful tool for sound design that I frequently use my compositional work.
-This custom patch in Max/MSP is a creative tool for sound generation and also a pedagogical tool that I have given to students allowing them to explore granular synthesis through this interface.
+Granular synthesis is a powerful tool for sound design that I frequently use in my compositional work.
+This custom patch in Max/MSP is a creative tool for sound generation and also a pedagogical tool that I have given to students, allowing them to explore granular synthesis and all of its essential parameters through this interface.

 The software: